 We are happy to support community groups as well as charities but are unlikely to make grants to CICs.

 We are unable to make grants to individuals.

 Details about how to apply are on our How to apply page.

-The Trustees are unable to make grants to individuals.The Trustees meet regularly and applicants should usually know if they have been successful within, at the latest, six weeks from making the application.
+The Trustees have regular meetings and applicants should know if they have been successful within four weeks of making the application.